 Following are the requirements that are needed prior to submission of the application for the SAFTA License:

-Following is the list of the documents that are required at the time of obtaining the SAFTA License:
+Following is the list of the Documents that are required at the time of obtaining the SAFTA License:

-Get response within 24 hours
+Get response within 1 hour

 The overall procedure to obtain the SAFTA License is as follows: